-Blank forms of bid or estimate, the proper envelopes in which to inclose the same, the specifications and agreements, and any further information desired can be obtained at the office of the Engineer-in-Charge of Sewers, Room 8, No. 3r Chambers street.
+Blank forms of bid or estimate, the proper envelopes a which to inclose the same, the specifications and agree ments, and any further information desired can be obtained at the office of the Engineer-in-Charge of Sewers, Room 8, No. 31 Chambers street.

-ROLLIN M. SQUIRE, Commissioner of Public Works
+ROLLIN M. SQUIRE, Commissioner of Public Works.